-Virgil as a Teacher
+Virgil As Teacher

 Even so, Virgil does a tremendous job as the tour guide.
 In each canto, he does some straight-up lecturing, but Virgil does show-and-tell too, with real-life sinners.
 He’s quite a speaker, able to convey to Dante such huge concepts as the role of Fortune in the human realm, the internal structure of Hell, the origin of the Underworld rivers, the geography of the earth, and the Harrowing of Hell.

 Enter Virgil the taskmaster.
 No more Mr. Nice Guy.
 He rebukes Dante for daring to pity the magicians and the sowers of scandal—even when one of them turns out to be Dante’s fourth cousin twice-removed.

 To scare some sense into Dante, Virgil seems to provoke every single "guardian" of Hell they encounter.
 Minos?
 Yep.
 Charon.
 Him too.
 Phlegyas?
 You bet.
 In fact, he riles up the Minotaur so much that Dante is forced to do the Hellish equivalent of the Pamplona Bull Run.
 And after the black comedy encounter with the demons, Dante has a healthy fountain of fear for tapping into later.
 At one point, Virgil even sends Dante away on his own to talk to some sinners while he deals with Geryon.
 And how does Dante do?
 Pathetically.
 When the usurers tell him to scram, Dante raises no argument and runs back to Virgil.
 Dante wilts without Virgil’s guidance.